webmemo-code/webmemo-schema/README.md

 # webmemo-schema
 Code to programmatically generate Schema.org data for https://webmemo.ch

+I discourage forking this repository: I have no formal training in computer science.
+I compiled this repository with Claude AI's help.

 # Implementation Options
 ## Option 1: Custom Plugin Approach
 This approach gives you the most control and integration with WordPress.